aptos-labs/developer-docs/apps/docusaurus/docs/nodes/full-node/aptos-db-restore.md

     --target-db-dir /path/to/local/db
 ```

-### Restore a DB over a specific time period
+### Restore over a specific time period

 The `aptos node bootstrap-db` command can restore the transaction history within a specified period, along with the state Merkle tree at the target version.

-Use the following options:
+Use the following options to run the command:

-- `ledger-history-start-version` – The version to which the DB will sync.
+- `ledger-history-start-version` – The sync will begin from this period onwards in the transaction history (towards the target version).
-- `target-version` – The sync will begin from this period onwards in the transaction history.
+- `target-version` – The sync will end at this period in the transaction history.
 - `command-adapter-config` – The path to one of the [YAML configuration files](#public-backup-files) that specifies the location of the public backup files and commands used by our backup and restore tool to interact with the remote storage.
-- `target-db-dir` – The target DB path.
+- `target-db-dir` – The target DB path to write the restored database.

 Example command: